-Basis of presentation: The accompanying statement of cash receipts and disbursements - cash basis for the year ended June 30, 2019, is prepared based on the cash receipts received and disbursements paid during the year for the Program.
-The cash basis of accounting is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America (U.S. GAAP); therefore, the statement is not intended to conform with U.S. GAAP.
+Basis of presentation: The accompanying statement of cash receipts and expenditures - cash basis for the period from July 1, 2020 through June 30, 2021, is prepared based on the cash receipts received and disbursements paid during the year for the Program.
+The cash basis of accounting is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America (U.S. GAAP); therefore, the financial statement is not intended to conform with U.S. GAAP.
 Receipts are reported when collected rather than when pledged/earned, and disbursements are reported when paid rather than when incurred.

 Prior year information: The financial statement includes certain prior year summarized comparative information but not by function.
-Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP).
-Accordingly, such information should be read in conjunction with the Program's financial statement for the year ended June 30, 2018, from which the summarized information was derived.
+Such information does not include sufficient detail to constitute a presentation in conformity with U.S. GAAP.
+Accordingly, such information should be read in conjunction with the Program's financial statement for the year ended June 30, 2020, from which the summarized information was derived.

-Subsequent events: CI evaluated subsequent events through December 18, 2019, which is the date the financial statement was available to be issued.
+Subsequent events: CI evaluated subsequent events through December 22, 2021, which is the date the financial statement was available to be issued.